menandmice/micetro_docs/guides/user-manual/dns_servers.rst

   <BackupDNSServers value="0" />

-If a DNS server machine crashes and has to be replaced with another machine with the same IP Address, the Men&Mice Suite will detect the new server and consider it to be in an uninitialized state.
+If a DNS server machine crashes and has to be replaced with another machine with the same IP Address, Micetro will detect the new server and consider it to be in an uninitialized state.
 To be able to work with the server the administrator needs to initialize the server.
 To initialize the server right-click on the server and select Initialize.
 This will display a dialog box where the user can choose how the server should be initialized:

 .. image:: ../../images/console-dns-bind-backup-restore.png
   :width: 60%
   :align: center

-* If **Use data from the Men&Mice Suite** is selected, all configurations and DNS zone information on the DNS server will be overwritten with the backed-up data.
+* If **Use data from Micetro** is selected, all configurations and DNS zone information on the DNS server will be overwritten with the backed-up data.

 * If **Use data from the new server** is selected, all data kept in Men&Mice Central will be ignored and overwritten with current data on the DNS Server.